cnorling/Lessons/jea/readme.md

 JEA uses the same ports as WinRM (5985,5986)

 ### File extensions?
-There are a couple powershell files that are used for JEA?
+There are a couple powershell files that are used for JEA.
 |Extension|Name|Purpose|
 |.psrc|PS Role Capability|Creates "Roles" that decide what commands a user can use|
 |.pssc|PS Session Config|Creates the session the user connects to|